graspapp/grasp/README.md

 All contributions must meet the following requirements, if applicable.

 * Fully tested
-* Uses the same style as similar code within the project (80 character line limit, 2 spaces for indents, etc)
+* Follow the style guide
 * Passes integration tests (duh)

+## Style Guide

+Refer to https://github.com/bbatsov/ruby-style-guide for our style guide.

 ## Continuous Deployment